 Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

-But while photography, in essence, elicits a “like it / don’t like it” response, design complicates matters with considerations for marketing strategy, product positioning, corporate culture, information architecture, end-user interaction, usability, ergonomics and other, often very pragmatic and utilitarian, parameters.
+But while photography could be greenlit by a rather subjective “We love the pictures!” response, design introduces much more objective and complex considerations for marketing strategy, product positioning, corporate culture, information architecture, end-user interaction, usability, ergonomics and other, often very pragmatic and utilitarian parameters.

 That’s why efficient and effective working methods are even more crucial to successful design projects than to photography projects.

-But a single design process would not suit all design projects.
-Design projects differ by media, scope and client involvement.
+Methods in plural, because a single design process would not suit all design projects.
+They differ by media, scope and client involvement.

-In my experience, print design projects, such as advertising and brochure design, require the simplest and shortest processes.
+In my experience of 25 years, print design projects, such as advertising and brochure design, require the simplest and shortest processes.
 Brand identity projects, such as logo and typographic systems design, position themselves somewhere in the middle of the complexity / duration scale.
 Web design projects demand substantial energy and time inputs, both from the designer and from the client.

 1 / PRINT DESIGN PROCESS